Sunera Thobani

 Sunera Thobani (born 1957) is a Tanzanian-Canadian feminist sociologist, academic, and activist.
 Her research interests include critical race theory, postcolonial feminism, anti-imperialism, Islamophobia, Indigeneity, and the War on Terror.
-She is currently an associate professor at the Institute for Gender, Race, Sexuality and Social Justice at the University of British Columbia.
+She is currently a professor in the Department of Asian Studies at the University of British Columbia.
 Thobani is also a founding member of Researchers and Academics of Colour for Equality/Equity (R.A.C.E.), the former president of the National Action Committee on the Status of Women (NAC), and the director for the Centre for Race, Autobiography, Gender, and Age (RAGA).

 Early life and education

 Thobani was born in 1957 in Tanzania to parents of South Asian descent.
 After spending her childhood in East Africa, she attended Middlesex University in England, completing her bachelor's degree in 1986.
 In 1989, Thobani received a master's degree from University of Colorado in the United States.
 Deciding to further her education in Canada, Thobani later went on to earn a PhD in sociology from Simon Fraser University in 1998.